Brampton Railway: Colliery developments

 In 1893 the Midgeholme colliery ceased operation, although a new pit at Roachburn opened soon after.
 It was located a mile west of Tindale Fell.
 The Brampton Railway was buoyant, carrying most of the coal output of its area, and also stone and limestone, to Brampton Junction for onward conveyance by the North Eastern Railway.

-In the final years of the eighteenth century the mineral output of the area declined steeply, eventually only Roachburn colliery continuing in operation.
+In the final years of the nineteenth century the mineral output of the area declined steeply, eventually only Roachburn colliery continuing in operation.
 Against this trend Thompson and Sons acquired a new six-coupled locomotive, Sheriff, in 1900.

 In 1908, there was an inundation at Roachburn killing three men; the tragedy affected the health of the surviving owner of Thompson and Sons, and he decided to close the business down.

 Naworth Coal Company

 For a time it looked as if the local industry was at an end, but a new company quickly took up the work: the Naworth Coal Company Ltd was formed.
 It took over the mineral workings and the railway formerly operated by Thompson and Sons, but the passenger operation to Brampton Town remained closed.

 The Naworth Company opened a new pit at Gairs; the work lasted from 1909 to 1911.
 It was located at an extremely remote position and a new branch line two miles long was necessary, built in 1909 - 1910.
 Steep gradients existed on the line, the steepest being 1 in 18.
 Roachburn pit closed down in February 1912, but the washery facilities at Midgeholme continued in use.

 The Naworth company opened new coal workings at Midgeholme and the railway from Tindale to Midgeholme once again became well used.